TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 ## Lecture: Reflection - What do we know?

 ### Overview

-This lecture will teach students the importance of reflection, and how to properly use it to improve your own research and thinking.
-Reflection is a vital component of critical and independent thinking, and as such an important part of the scientific process.
+This lecture will teach students the importance of reflection and how to properly use it to improve their own research and thinking.
+Reflection is a vital component of critical and independent thinking and an important part of the scientific process.
 To better understand reflection, you will learn some of the philosophical backgrounds behind this technique, which was first described as the observation of internal operations of the mind.

-The main focus however should be on teaching techniques for reflection, and how to turn them into habits that will accompany them through any future research and scientific endeavour they are part of.
+The main focus, however, should be on teaching techniques for reflection and how to turn them into habits that will accompany them through any future research and scientific endeavour they are part of.
 They should also be sensitised to the presence of internal biases and assumptions, which have the ability to skew and influence any research.
-For such, common biases such as the confirmation bias, anchoring bias, availability heuristic, status quo bias or the misinformation effect (this list is not exhaustive) and how they can come back in research willbe explained, so that students will in the future be able to avoid and mitigate any such biases.
+For such, common biases such as the confirmation bias, anchoring bias, availability heuristic, status quo bias or the misinformation effect (this list is not exhaustive) and how they can come back in research will

 ### Key concepts